Animal rights: Socialism and anti-capitalism

+Animal rights and far-right ideologies

+Many members of Germany's Nazi Party were proponents of vegetarianism and animal rights.
+Adolf Hitler regarded himself as a vegetarian, and according to a transcript of one of Hitler's Table Talks, he said "the world of the future will be vegetarian."
+Other radical proponents of animal rights included Hindu writer Savitri Devi, the author of Impeachment of Man.
+In her book Long-Whiskers and the Two-Legged Goddess, she wrote of Heliodora, a woman much like herself, who was "much too profoundly shocked at the behaviour of man towards animals... to have any sympathy for people suffering on account of their being Jews."

+Today there is a growing ecofascist movement influenced by past rightist commentators that incorporates animal rights into its ideology.

 Critics

 R. G. Frey

-R. G. Frey, professor of philosophy at Bowling Green State University, is a preference utilitarian, as is Singer.
-But, in his early work, Interests and Rights (1980), Frey disagreed with Singer—who in his Animal Liberation (1975) wrote that the interests of nonhuman animals must be included when judging the consequences of an act—on the grounds that animals have no interests.
+R. G. Frey, professor of philosophy at Bowling Green State University, is a preference utilitarian.
+In his early work, Interests and Rights (1980), Frey disagreed with Singer—who wrote in Animal Liberation (1975) that the interests of nonhuman animals must be given equal consideration when judging the consequences of an act—on the grounds that animals have no interests.
 Frey argues that interests are dependent on desire, and that no desire can exist without a corresponding belief.
 Animals have no beliefs, because a belief state requires the ability to hold a second-order belief—a belief about the belief—which he argues requires language: "If someone were to say, e.g. 'The cat believes that the door is locked,' then that person is holding, as I see it, that the cat holds the declarative sentence 'The door is locked' to be true; and I can see no reason whatever for crediting the cat or any other creature which lacks language, including human infants, with entertaining declarative sentences."